-Pollen Analysis in Corn
+Corn Pollen Analysis

 Why Measuring Corn Pollen Quality?

-Sufficient pollen viability, pollen amount and pollen shed dynamics are essential for a high seed set and are indispensable for a cost-efficient seed production.
+Sufficient corn pollen viability, pollen amount and pollen shed dynamics are essential for a high seed set and are indispensable for a cost-efficient seed production.

-Identifying high pollen quality lines as early as during the breeding process saves both time and resources not only in breeding, but also later in production research and seed production.
+Identifying high corn pollen quality lines as early as during the breeding process saves both time and resources not only in breeding, but also later in production research and seed production.
 Additionally, pollen analysis provides breeders with an in-depth knowledge about the genotype-phenotype interaction.
 Furthermore, it helps to avoid environmentally induced plant stress by suggesting the proper line placement in respect to the climate zones which decreases the chance of unsuccessful pollination.

 Thanks to our technology, you can now produce a reliable measurement of pollen viability and quantity to: